linrunner/tlp-doc/introduction.rst

 cause settings to be applied:

 Charger plugged in (AC powered)
-    Applies the settings profile `performance (AC)`.
+    Applies the TLP profile *performance (AC)*.

 Charger unplugged (battery powered)
-    Applies the settings profile `balanced (BAT)`.
+    Applies the TLP profile *balanced (BAT)*.

 USB device plugged in
     Activates USB autosuspend mode for the device (if not excluded or denylisted).

 System startup (boot)
-    Applies the settings profile corresponding to the current switching mode, power source and/or configured default.
+    Applies the TLP profile corresponding to the current switching mode, power source and/or configured default.
     Applies charge thresholds and switches bluetooth, Wi-Fi and WWAN devices depending on your individual settings (disabled in the default